Florence

 2Lago di Bilancino, 50031 Barberino di Mugello, Metropolitan City of Florence, Italy

-The Bilancino lake is located in Barberino di Mugello, and is an artificial lake created in 1999 with the inauguration of the dam on the Sieve river, in order to provide Florence with a water reserve in case of drought, and at the same time to limit the risk of flooding in the Arno plain.
+The Bilancino Lake is located in Barberino di Mugello and is an artificial lake created in 1999 with the opening of the dam on the Sieve river, designed to provide Florence with a water reserve in case of drought, whilst also limiting flood risks in the Arno plain.

-The lake is an interesting destination to spend a day in the open air, and on its shores it is possible to practice water sports such as canoeing, kayaking, sailing and windsurfing.
-There are some bathing stretches that are equipped, and swimming is possible in summer.
-One can also engage in sports fishing, or stroll along its shores, thanks to the network of trails and cycle paths.
+The lake is an interesting destination for spending a day outdoors, and its shores offer opportunities for water sports such as canoeing, kayaking, sailing and windsurfing.
+There are several designated swimming areas, and during summer you can take a swim.
+You can also enjoy sport fishing or stroll along its banks thanks to the network of cycling paths and trails.

 Barberino Designer Outlet